Our faculty and staff are committed to developing the next generation’s composers, performers and arts advocates.

 Faculty, Young Musicians Program

-Theo’s music has been performed by a wide variety of ensembles and collaborators, including the International Contemporary Ensemble, Mivos Quartet, Antioch Chamber Ensemble, the Walden School Players, Harmonium Choral Society, Princeton University Glee Club and Chamber Choir, Princeton Laptop Orchestra (PLOrk), DJ Sparr, David Friend, Matthew Gold, and Soo Yeon Lyuh.
-He has sung with the USC Chamber Singers, the choir of St. James in the City LA, Gallicantus, the Princeton Glee Club and Chamber Choir, and the Princeton Katzenjammers (mixed voice acapella group).
-He also has contributed to software development for Dan Trueman’s bitKlavier app and Jeff Snyder’s Vocodec instrument.
+Theo’s music has been performed by many collaborators, including the International Contemporary Ensemble, TAK Ensemble, Mivos Quartet, Friction Quartet, Antioch Chamber Ensemble, Princeton Laptop Orchestra, DJ Sparr, David Friend, Matthew Gold, and Soo Yeon Lyuh.
+He has sung with the choir of St. James in-the-City LA, Tonality, Choral Arts Initiative, Gallicantus, various Princeton and USC choirs, and the Princeton Katzenjammers acapella group.
+Additionally, he sings in the recently founded vocal octet Exilio, which is dedicated to programming new music and composers from underrepresented groups.